sandpills/remote-printer/README.md

 ```

 - Type to chat, enter to send
-- Type and send "exit" to quit
+- Type and send "/exit" to quit
 - Type and send "/p" to capture an image and send over to the other side as ASCII (only available when both are online)